anuvc/anuvc/README.md

 ### Hi there 👋

 I'm dedicated to studying life and intelligence from first principles with the goal of creating artificial life and intelligence.
-I hold the belief that these properties are scale-free facets of the universe.
+I hold the belief that these are intrinsic properties of the universe that can be replicated with the right informational configuration.

 Previously, I developed transformer models for IBM RXN for Chemistry, the first remotely accessible, autonomous chemical laboratory.
 Additionally, I contributed to pyamiimage, software for extracting chemical reactivity from chemical pathway diagrams in scientific literature.